 We are able to accommodate most requests when it comes to special dietary requirements.
 However, it is extremely important for groups to be clear with any requirements so that every camper has a happy and healthy stay.
 In order to handle any needs, groups will need to provide the relevant information to the PIAR no later than five days prior to their camp.
+Please follow the prompts on the Dietary Link sent to you during the camp planning process.
 This ensures that we have enough time to order any specific foods.